pahlers/grunt-connect-http-auth/README.md

 ```
 ####
 Adding the middleware
-Expose the proxy function to use in the middleware, at the top of the grunt file:
+Expose the http-auth function to use in the middleware, at the top of the grunt file:
 ```js
 var authRequest = require('grunt-connect-http-auth/lib/utils').authRequest;
 ```